BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_e0514.jpg)

 Most memorial event though was watching The Queen arrive in her Bentley and sitting in her Royal Box with Camilla and Charles.
-In attendance was also her grandchild Peter and his wife, Autumn ( a Canadian)!
+In attendance were her grandchild, Peter and his wife, Autumn ( a Canadian)!
 She was piped out with the massed bands (12 in all).
 We were able to get photos when she drove right by us.

 ![](/img/img_0534.jpg)